 Gate Lag in GaAs Switches

 GaAs devices are known to have appreciable gate lag, particularly when operating in low ambient temperatures, which can restrict system performance.
 A high-speed communications system must wait for this settling time before beginning transmission.
-A long settling time may restrict the speed and agility of the system, and can also lengthen test duration in a production scenario.
+A long settling time may restrict the speed and agility of the system and can also lengthen test duration in a production scenario.

 Silicon Bridging the Performance Gap

 Despite the known drawbacks of GaAs, superior noise figure and Third-Order-Intercept (IP3) linearity compared to silicon have usually outweighed these disadvantages.
-Now, however, with the benefit of new technologies that help overcome traditional limitations, silicon devices can present a stronger alternative offering the chance of a more economical and reliable solution.
+Now, however, with the benefit of new technologies that help overcome traditional limitations, silicon devices can present a more robust alternative offering the chance of a more economical and reliable solution.

-The new generation of RF switches using SOI technology such as IDT’s F2912 can operate reliably in the very high temperature environments found on or near the PA assembly.
+The new generation of RF switches using SOI technology, such as IDT’s F2912, can operate reliably in the very high-temperature environments found on or near the PA assembly.
 These new silicon switches offer superb performance (0.4 dB Insertion Loss, +65 dBm IP3, 60 dB Isolation) at temperatures up to +120°C (figure 2a).

 Figure 2a.
 High Rel SOI Switch Performance (F2912).